knpuniversity/blog/migrations.md

-# Clean up your migrations
+# Clean up your migrations!

 Database migrations are a great way to safely update your database schema, and so it's very useful for production where you do not want to lose the data